 A gentle cruise or a white-knuckle ride?

 Different options are available depending on the season, so confirm your selection before visiting to avoid disappointment.
 The view will also appear noticeably different depending on the time of year you visit, so bear this in mind when making travel plans.
-The faster routes tend to be more expensive per person, but you can hire an entire boat for groups or special events.
+You can hire an entire boat for groups or special events.

-The wooden boat rapid rides are only available from April to October, while the gentle courses are open throughout the year, although these can sometimes be canceled due to poor weather or flooding.
+The gentle courses are open throughout the year, although these can sometimes be canceled due to poor weather or flooding.